 - Easy-to-play neck with rolled fingerboard edges

 With a solid spruce top and laminate back and sides, you’re getting what you should expect for the price.
-However, with that said, it’s one of only a rare few that offers a solid top in this price range from the brand when comparing it to the laminate bodies of the Fender T-Bucket 300CE and the CD-60CE guitars.
+However, with that said, it’s one of only a rare few that offers a solid top in this price range of under $500 from the brand when comparing it to the laminate bodies of the Fender T-Bucket 300CE and the CD-60CE guitars.

-When it comes to sound, it will be more than adequate and enough to sate the expectations of all buyers.
+When it comes to sound, it will be more than adequate and good enough to sate the expectations of all buyers.
 However, the guitar as a whole is more inline with what a beginner guitarist would be looking for.
 A beginner guitar on the premium end is a deal worth taking advantage of!